-More monotone country music that assures us that the US will blow Russia into hell before the Russians might do the same to the US, foreshadowing the dick-weaving contest that was the Cubnan Missile Crisis.
+More monotone country music that assures us that the US will blow Russia into hell before the Russians might do the same to the US, foreshadowing the dick-waving contest that was the Cuban Missile Crisis.

 Lee Greenwood – God Bless The U.S.A.